fmay/ziggyusaurus/docs/user-guide/plugin/batcher.md

     }
   }
 }
 ```

+Refer to the [Server block handler](./server.md) for code explanations that are not specific to batching.

 ## Batch setup
 `getBatchStackItem()` sets up the batching.
 Note that `if (config.isBatch) {...}` is optional and is included for illustrative purposes only.
 If your block always operates in batch mode, then you would not define `isBatch` in your [config](./config.md) file.